Lintu3/Raspberry_Project/README.md

 🧠 What It Does

-This project monitors a houseplant's temperature, air humidity, and soil moisture and remotely controls a kitchen lightbulb via wireless communication.
+This project monitors a houseplant's temperature, air humidity, soil moisture and remotely controls a kitchen lightbulb via wireless communication.
 It features real-time data logging, visualization, and now includes an OLED display for on-the-spot feedback.

 🆕 **New feature**: Live OLED display for sensor data!